n00bDebugger-git/PERE/README.md

 ## How It Works

 - `main.py` scans the provided directory and invokes `analyzer.analyze_file()` for each matching file.
-- `analyzer.py` loads the PE file using `pefile`, extracts imported functions, inspects Authenticode signature metadata, and optionally gathers timestamp metadata.
+- `analyzer.py` loads the PE file using `pefile`, extracts imported functions, inspects Authenticode signature metadata, analyzes section structure, and optionally gathers timestamp metadata.
-- `rules.py` scores detected APIs, signature data, and timestamp anomalies when `--timestamps` is enabled, generating findings and a combined risk score.
+- `rules.py` scores detected APIs, signature data, section anomalies, and timestamp anomalies when `--timestamps` is enabled, generating findings and a combined risk score.
 - `engine.py` currently forwards the evaluation result from `rules.py` and can be extended for future scoring enhancements.

 ## Risk Scoring